surya818/hivemq-edge-test/README.md

 **Tech Stack:**</br>
 Java version "21.0.3"</br>
 Gradle 8.7</br>
-Docker HiveMQ Edge 2024.3 (Configured docker based HiveMQ setup, broker on localhost) </br>
 The whole setup is containerized.
-The dockerfile has set up instructions for setting up both Java and HiveMQ
+The dockerfile has everything needed for setting up both Java and HiveMQ and running tests </br>

 **Prerequisites/Setup:**
-1. Docker is installed on the local system.
-Using docker, setup the HiveMQ Edge locally, using the command below </br>
+1. Docker is installed on the local system </br>
-3. Setup is successful and broker and the HIveMQ server are running on 8080

 ![image](https://github.com/surya818/hivemq-edge-test/assets/7116020/76044981-f450-40c2-9712-24bbe9350f40)</br>

-**How to Run : (Docker way )**
+**How to Run**
 1. Clone this repo </br>
 2. Navigate to root directory of the repo </br>
 3. Build the docker image with command ==> **docker build -t hivemq-edge-tests:1.0 .** </br>